 Caution

-If you cancel the key, you will not be able to use any requests or functions of the customer-managed key, and it will be permanently deleted either immediately upon cancellation or after 72 hours via scheduled cancellation.
+If you revoke the key, you will no longer be able to use any requests or features of the customer-managed key, and it will be permanently deleted either immediately upon revocation or 72 hours later through a scheduled revocation.

-To cancel a customer-managed key, follow the steps below.
+To cancel a customer-managed key, follow these steps.

-1. All Services > Security > Key Management Service Click the menu.
-Navigate to the Service Home page of Key Management Service.
+Click the All Services > Security > Key Management Service menu.
+1. Go to the Service Home page of Key Management Service.

-2. Click the Customer Managed Key menu on the Service Home page.
-Navigate to the Customer Managed Key List page.
+On the Service Home page, click the Customer Managed Key menu.
+2. Navigate to the Customer Managed Key List page.

-3. Customer Managed Key List Click the resource to view detailed information on the page.
-Customer Managed Key Details Navigate to the page.
+On the Customer Managed Key List page, click the resource to view its details.
+3. Navigate to the Customer Managed Key Details page.

-4. Customer Managed Key Details page, click the Service Cancellation button.
-Service Cancellation alert window will appear.
+On the Customer Managed Key Details page, click the Terminate Service button.
+4. Navigate to the Service Cancellation alert window.

-5. Service Termination in the alert window, select Immediate termination/Scheduled termination and confirm the details, then click the Confirm button.
+In the Service termination alert window, select Immediate termination/Scheduled termination, verify the details, and click the Confirm button.

-6. When termination is complete, check on the Customer Managed Key List page whether the resource has been terminated.
+When termination is complete, verify on the Customer Managed Key List page whether the resource has been terminated.

-• When key deletion is completed, notifications are sent to both the user who created the key and the user who deleted it.
+When the key deletion is complete, a notification is sent to both the user who created the key and the user who deleted it.

 Reference

-• Even if you click the Cancel Service button within the More Options menu button at the far right of the generated customer-managed key list, you can cancel the selected key.
+Even if you click the Service Termination button in the More Options menu at the far right of the generated customer-managed key list, you can terminate the selected key.

-• To cancel the cancellation of a terminated service, click the Cancel Cancellation button on the customer-managed key list page or detail page.
+To cancel the cancellation of a reserved service, click the Cancel Termination button on the customer-managed key list page or the detail page.

-• Service Cancellation popup window where Confirm is clicked, the selected key is not deleted but restored in a disabled state.
+Cancel Service Termination popup window, when you click Confirm, the selected key is not deleted and is restored in a disabled state.

-• To reuse the key, click the Activate Key button on the Customer Managed Key Details page.
+To reuse the key, click the Customer Managed Key Details page’s Activate Key button.

-This is a Java code example for implementing envelope encryption (Envelope Encryption) and data signing/verification using a key generated by KMS.
+This is a Java code example for implementing envelope encryption and data signing/verification using a key generated in KMS.

 Reference

-It presents an envelope encryption scenario, and you can view the Java, Go, and Python example code and results written according to the scenario.
+It presents an envelope encryption scenario, and you can review the Java, Go, and Python example code and their output generated according to the scenario.

 Scenario

-3. Encrypt the password and encrypted Data Key information using envelope encryption and save it as a JSON file.
+Encrypt the password and encrypted Data Key information using envelope encryption and store them in a JSON file.

-This is a Java example code written according to the presented scenario.
+This is a Java example code written according to the provided scenario.

 // URI